How to Leave the United States and Where to Go Next: 5 Easy Steps

 The government’s strict regulations on guns and firearms have made violent crimes a very rare occurrence in Singapore.

 How much it costs to leave the US can vary greatly based on factors like travel expenses, moving belongings and potential exit taxes.
-Renouncing your US citizenship will also involve some legal and administrative fees, including an exit tax for some, and a non-refundable government fee of $2,350.
+Renouncing your US citizenship will also involve some legal and administrative fees, including an exit tax for some and a non-refundable government fee of US$2,350.

-Leaving the US can be complex, requiring plenty of planning, financial management and legal steps like securing visas or citizenship abroad.
+Leaving the US can be complex, requiring plenty of planning, financial management, and legal steps, such as securing visas or citizenship abroad.
 It isn’t simple, but with professional help, the process becomes a lot easier.

 There is no ‘best’ country as it depends entirely on your personal preferences.
 However, the easiest countries for US citizens to move to include Mexico, Panama, Singapore and Portugal.